banzaicloud/pipeline/README.md

 #### Apache Zeppelin

-The Apache Zeppelin `spotguide` picks up a change in a Spark notebook and deploys and executes it on Kubernetes/cloud in cluster mode.
+The Apache Zeppelin `spotguide` picks up a change in a Spark notebook and deploys and executes it on Kubernetes in cluster mode.
 For further information about the Apache Zeppelin `spotguide` please follow this [guide](docs/spotguides.md)
-A typical example of a Zeppelin flow looks like this.
+A typical example of a Zeppelin flow is this.

 ![Zeppelin Flow](docs/images/zeppelin-flow.png)